free and easy parking!

 The entire process is straightforward and you will not feel anything strange or feel any different during the examination.
 You are welcome to ask questions at any stage.

-How do I prepare for a plain X-Ray?
+How do I prepare for a plain X-Ray appointment?

 For a plain X-Ray there are no specific preparation instructions.
 You must however bring the X-Ray request form or referral letter from your doctor, as no X-Ray examination can be performed without it.